Blog

 If you are familiar with the FDA Quality System Inspection Technique (QSIT) process for inspection, you might have noticed that this blog is divided into the same subsections identified in the QSIT Manual.

-%name 6 Points for Effective Training on Medical Device QMS ProceduresThe author provides 6 points for conducting effective training on medical device QMS procedures, including questions to ask for building consistent procedures.
+Six steps to conducting effective training on medical device QMS procedures, including questions to ask for building consistent procedures.

 1. A record of you attending a course is a training record.